Lumbar Spinal Stenosis - Cause

-These changes include thickening of soft tissues and a gradual deterioration of
+These changes include thickening of soft tissues, development of bony spurs, and gradual breakdown of spinal

-these conditions can narrow the spinal canal.
-Spinal stenosis usually develops
+discs and joints.
+Any of these conditions can narrow the spinal canal.

 Spinal stenosis usually happens gradually.
 Symptoms may start when the changes begin to squeeze the spinal cord or its nerve roots .

 These age-related changes often happen when you have certain disorders:

 Also, other conditions may cause spinal stenosis, such as:

 An abnormally narrow spinal canal, which can be an inherited condition.